TheDucky-2/DataLab/docs/Missingness/Missingness_Visualization/Step 4.c - Visualization of Missing Data.md

 - Columns *'notes'* and *'account_closed_at'* remain separate for the longest time and only connect at the very bottom of the tree, which means **They are usually missing and only appear in special cases.**

+###  Very Important:
-One very important thing to remember in Dendrograms: ``Columns that connect earlier in the dendrogram behave similarly, and columns that connect later behave differently.``
+One very important thing to remember in Dendrograms is this:

+> ``Columns that connect earlier in the dendrogram behave similarly, and columns that connect later behave differently.``

 Great!